subhabpsnacet/GAO-Bi-LSTM-Knee-Joint-MRI/README.md

 Predicted Grades: I, II, III, IV

 # **7. Citation**
-If you use this repository, please cite:
+If you use this code or dataset in your research, please cite:

 @article{Subha2024,